 The Environmental Sustainability Team was set up in 2019 out of intrinsic motivation.
 It aims to help colleagues take ecologically aware decisions to reduce Unite's negative footprint.

-The topic of health protection is addressed by a BGM (Occupational Health Management) Team.
+The topic of health protection is addressed by the BGM (Occupational Health Management) Team.
 This team is involved in protecting employees' health by organising various preventive measures.

-Before completing the Ecovadis questionnaire for re-evaluation, meetings were held with various departments.
+Before completing the EcoVadis questionnaire for re-evaluation, meetings were held with various departments.
 The joint goal was to gather knowledge within the company to obtain the best possible objective assessment while laying the initial foundations for sustainability management by taking stock.

-There is a DE&I Working Group, comprising the Internal Sustainability Manager and representatives from Human Resources and Organisational Development.
-This group deliberates on KPIs and strategies to promote diversity awareness within the company.
+There is a DE&I Working Group, established in 2023, comprising the Internal Sustainability Manager and representatives from Human Resources and Organisational Development.
+This group deliberated on KPIs and strategies to promote diversity awareness within the company.
+We've also established a Diversity, Equity and Inclusion (DEI) Employee Resource Group (ERG) that can be contacted by departments and individual employees.
+This group plays a crucial role in ensuring that DEI considerations are integrated into various processes and events.